Sampurnanand Sanskrit Vishwavidyalaya: Research Institute

-When the institution became a university, the whole research work was supervised by the director of the Research Institute.
-The director is the chief editor of the famous book series Sarasvati Bhavana Granthamala and is also the chief editor of the journal Sārasvatī Suṣamā.
-The director has to supervise all the research activities in the university.
-The director is the academic head of the university.
-Famous grammarian Vagish Shastri made valuable contribution towards the Sanskrit journal Sārasvatī Suṣamā and edited numerous books of the Sarasvati Bhavana Granthamala series.
+After the institution became a university, all research work was supervised by the director of the Research Institute, who is also the chief editor of the famous book series Sarasvati Bhavana Granthamala and the journal Sārasvatī Suṣamā.

+The director is responsible for overseeing all research activities within the university, and serves as its academic head.
+Being a director, the renowned grammarian Vagish Shastri had made valuable contributions to the Sanskrit journal Sārasvatī Suṣamā and edited numerous books in the Sarasvati Bhavana Granthamala series.

 Affiliation

-More than 1,200 Sanskrit-medium schools and colleges are affiliated with this university.
-This is the only university in India which enjoys such widespread affiliation throughout the country.
-The statistics of affiliated colleges are as follows: